-RMG, which forms the second line of defence, is an independent and centralised function responsible for assessing, accepting and managing risks across Macquarie.
+RMG, which forms the second line of defence, is an independent and centralised function responsible for independent and objective review and challenge, oversight, monitoring and reporting in relation to Macquarie's material risks.
 RMG designs and oversees the implementation of the risk management framework.

-RMG is structured into specialist teams, depicted below, and employs an integrated approach to risk analysis and management across risk classes.
-RMG's assessment and monitoring of risks involves a collaborative effort across the teams to ensure a detailed analysis takes place both at the individual and aggregate risk level.
+RMG is structured into specialist functional divisions, depicted below, and employs an integrated approach to risk analysis and management across risk classes.
+RMG's assessment and monitoring of risks involves a collaborative effort across the divisions to ensure a detailed analysis takes place both at the individual and aggregate risk level.
 Effective risk management is a function of both rigorous processes and the ability of experienced professionals to provide new perspectives on the risks they are considering.
 RMG attracts high calibre candidates.
 It recruits experienced individuals both from within Macquarie and externally.
-Conversely, Operating and Central Service Groups also source talent from RMG.